LycheeOrg/LycheeOrg.github.io/docs/faq.md

 #### Option 1: Self-hosted font files

-Let's assume that your favorite font is called `'My Font'`.
+Let's assume that your favorite font is called `My Font`.
 You need a set of the font files in WOFF2 format with one font file per used font weight and style.
 The landing page uses 5 different font weights (200 = thin, 300 = light, 400 = normal, 500 = thick, 700 = bold) all in normal (i.e. upright) style.

 The necessary CSS consists of two parts: firstly, the font face and its different weights are declared via the `@font-face`-directive; secondly, the declared font needs to be used by the styles for the page.
 A template CSS code for `user.css` looks like this.